Beyond Coleman's Instantons

 where

 and we have used the orthogonality condition for spherical harmonics.
-For regular $A_L$, the action (\ref{eq:second_actio_AL}) can be integrated as
+For a regular $A_L$, Eq.~(\ref{eq:second_actio_AL}) can be integrated as

 where we have performed an integration by parts and used Eq.~(\ref{eq:A(rho)}).
-Notice that the above expression does not hold for the singular $A_L$.\footnote{We discuss this point in our separate work \cite{Sasaki:2024}.
-Note that in the singular case, one may introduce the cutoff to regularize the action as $\rho \rightarrow 0$, see e.g.~\cite{Mukhanov:2021ggy}.} We see that the action $S_2$ is always finite as long as $A_L$ is regular everywhere.
-Moreover, it indicates that $S_2$ is solely determined by the behaviors of $A_L$ at the origin and infinity.
-As mentioned above, our model is beyond Coleman theorem \cite{Coleman:1977th} since the $O(4)$-symmetric solution $\bar{\Phi}$ is assumed to be singular at $\rho = 0$ and the potential is not admissible everywhere.
+Hence, for regular $A_L$, the action $S_2$ is solely determined by the behaviors of $A_L$ at the origin and infinity, which give a finite value of $S_2$.
+In this sense, our model is beyond Coleman theorem \cite{Coleman:1977th} since the $O(4)$-symmetric solution $\bar{\Phi}$ is assumed to be singular at $\rho = 0$ and the potential is not admissible everywhere.
 It may be interesting to have a rigorous proof of the least action with a singular instanton, we leave this to future work.
 In the following, we present a concrete example which explicitly realizes the case we are interested in.

 \textit{Example: Piecewise quadratic potential}.
-We study an example, where the potential is
+We study an example with the potential

 where